You are here: Home > Section on Chromatin and Gene Expression

 NTD, N-terminal domain; HAT, histone acetylase; DBD, DNA-binding domain; CTDs, C-terminal domains; UAS, upstream activating sequences

-We showed that Spt10 is a highly unusual trans-activator, in which an HAT domain, normally recruited as a co-activator to promoters through an activation domain, is attached directly to a sequence-specific DNA–binding domain (Figure 3).
+We had shown that Spt10 is a very unusual trans-activator, in which a HAT domain, normally recruited as a co-activator to promoters through an activation domain, is attached directly to a sequence-specific DNA–binding domain (Figure 2).
 More recently, we addressed the role of Spt10 in the cell cycle–dependent regulation of the histone genes, which is necessary to provide histones for nucleosome assembly during DNA replication.
-Histones H2A and H2B are expressed from divergent promoters at the HTA1-HTB1 and HTA2-HTB2 loci.
-We showed that Spt10 binds to two pairs of UAS elements in the HTA1-HTB1 promoter: UAS1/UAS2 drive HTA1 expression, and UAS3/UAS4 drive HTB1.
-UAS3 and UAS4 also contain binding sites for the cell-cycle regulator SBF (a Swi4-Swi6 heterodimer), which overlap the Spt10 binding sites.
+Histones H2A and H2B are expressed from divergent promoters at the HTA1–HTB1 and HTA2–HTB2 loci.
+We showed that Spt10 and the cell-cycle regulator SBF (a Swi4–Swi6 heterodimer) have overlapping binding sites in the HTA1–HTB1 promoter.
 Both SBF and Spt10 are bound in cells arrested with alpha-factor, apparently awaiting a signal to activate transcription.
-Soon after removal of alpha-factor, SBF initiates a small, early peak of HTA1 and HTB1 transcription, which is followed by a much larger peak due to Spt10.
-Both activators dissociate from the HTA1-HTB1 promoter after expression has been activated.
-Thus, SBF and Spt10 cooperate to control the timing of HTA1-HTB1 expression (4).
+Soon after removal of alpha-factor, SBF initiates a small, early peak in HTA1 and HTB1 transcription, which is followed by a much larger peak attributable to Spt10.
+Both activators dissociate from the HTA1–HTB1 promoter after expression has been activated.
+Thus, SBF and Spt10 cooperate to control the timing of HTA1–HTB1 expression.
+Our current work has two goals: (i) understanding the dynamics of chromatin structure during the cell cycle at the histone genes and genome-wide; and (ii) testing our proposed model for histone gene regulation (4), which posits that the extent to which histone chaperones are saturated with histones is the critical signal for negative feedback control of transcription (Figure 3).

 - Cole HA, Nagarajavel V, Clark DJ.
 Perfect and imperfect nucleosome positioning in yeast.
 Biochim Biophys Acta 2012;1819:639-643.